HuchieWuchie/handover_system/README.md

 This repository contains our ROS node implementation of "Optimizing Robot-to-Human Object Handovers using Vision-based Affordance Information".
 The system is capable of performing task-oriented handovers, where an object is grasped by its functional affordance and handover with an appropriate orientaiton.
 Object affordances are detected using our deep neural network AffNet-DR, which was trained solely on synthetic data.

+## Handover orientation analysis
+Scripts and code for deriving the mean handover orientation can be found in the folder named "handover_orientation_analysis" refer to the Readme file in there for more information.

+## Affiliated links
+For more information on how to train the object affordance segmentation deep neural network please see: https://github.com/HuchieWuchie/affnetDR

 ## Requirements:

 General system requirements